chenchunaidu/flutter_boilerplate/README.md

 ```

-Sometime you need to render multiple form fields in a row you can do that using the `type` `row`
+Sometime you need to render multiple form fields in a row you can do that using the `type` `FormFieldType.row`

 ```dart
 [